cmm25/free-genai-bootcamp-2025/sentence-constructor/DeepSeeK/prompt.md

 - Inquire about possessive markers (e.g., "our garden").
 - Attempt to build one sentence at a time.
 - Ask how to connect time phrases to sentences.

+Student Input: We are having a guest this evening.